What are Network Ports

 These are ports that various application or programs use to communicate with other applications.
-However, the application owners must register with IANA to get assigned these network ports.
+However, one has to register with IANA to use these ports.

 3. Private/Dynamic Ports (49151-65553)

-These are ports that any application can use to connect to any other application that either uses UDP or TCP without need to register with IANA.
+These are ports that any application can use to connect to any other application that either uses UDP or TCP.
+No need to register with IANA to use these ports.

 UDP stands for User Datagram Protocol and TCP stands for Transport Control Protocol.